darktable-org/dtdocs/content/module-reference/processing-modules/retouch.md

 : Click the _show and edit shapes_ button (![retouch-shapes-icon](./retouch/rt-shapes-icon.png#icon)) to show all existing shapes for the currently-selected wavelet scale (see below) and edit them.

 algorithms
 : Choose a retouching algorithm: clone, heal, fill or blur (see above for details).
+Ctrl+click to change the algorithm used for the currently-selected shape.
+Shift+click to set the default algorithm -- this default will be used each time you use the module on a new image or reset module parameters.

 ## wavelet decompose